YMC-22/smart-filter/readme.txt

 = Posts in the filter grid not loading? =

 If your posts are not loading, you should check on your site or theme:
-- the jQuery Migrate plugin is enabled.
-Open the browser console and make sure there is a message: Migrate is installed, version >= 3.4.1
 - check if the wp-hooks WordPress core library is connected.
 If not, you should connect it in your theme in the functions.php file with the following code:
 // Manually load the wp-hooks script. wp_enqueue_script( 'wp-hooks' );